Skip to content

 1. Use Environment Variables

-Never hardcode tokens in your source code:
+Never hardcode keys in your source code:

 typescript